mattiasjahnke/arduino-projects/README.md

 ### [Matrix Painter](../master/matrix-painter)

-* *Project type: Arduino IDE (.ino) and Processing (.pde)*
+* *Project type: Arduino IDE (.ino), Processing (.pde) and iOS*

-Paint those great 8x8 LED Matrices MAX7219 with our mouse!
+Paint those great 8x8 LED Matrices MAX7219 with our mouse - OR go one step further and use your iOS device!